jbaysolutions/vue2-bootstrap-table/README.md

     columnstyle: String         // Optional: styles to be applied to the Column Header
     cellstyle: String           // Optional: styles to be applied to the Cells of this column
     renderfunction: Function    // Optional: Function that receives as input the column name and entry, and returns an HTML String for drawing cell
+    sortable: Boolean           // Optional, by default it is true!
+Used to set particular columns as not sortable, in case the table is sortable itself. - From 1.1.12
 }
 ```